 Adding a portion of 2 cups of raw spinach or kale to your diet nearly maximizes the amount of Vitamin A you need for the entire day!
 Some benefits of Vitamin A include:

-- Your body uses vitamin A to maintain cellular function of healthy skin (which not only benefits appearance, but also ensures that your skin is able to form a strong barrier against all forms of infection)
+- Your body uses Vitamin A to maintain the cellular function of healthy skin (which not only benefits appearance but also ensures that your skin can form a strong barrier against all forms of infection)